I came across this fascinating article below and would love to hear your thoughts on it!

 The paper is intended to stimulate discussion.
 We welcome comments and feedback.

-For more information contact Glenn Ruscoe on telephone 08 9364 4073 or by e-mail [email protected]
+For more information contact Glenn Ruscoe by telephone 08 9364 4073 or by e-mail [email protected].

 More white papers are available from www.riseley.com.au/whitepapers.